Your Guide To MI (Motivational Interviewing)

 Motivational interviewing has been found to be an effective intervention for a variety of health-related behaviors, including smoking cessation, physical activity, and diet.
 The key elements of motivational interviewing include expressing empathy, developing discrepancy, avoiding argumentation, rolling with resistance, and supporting self-efficacy.
 Motivational interviewing has been shown to be an effective intervention for resolving ambivalence and promoting behavior change.

 There's still debate on how effective motivational interviewing is.
 However, there are a lot of studies showing that can be very promising.
 Studies have shown that motivational interviewing is an effective intervention for reducing drug use and improving treatment outcomes.
-In one study, patients who received motivational interviewing were more likely to stay in treatment and abstain from drug use than those who did not receive the intervention.
+In one study, patients in environments where motivational interviewing is applied were more likely to stay in treatment and abstain from drug use than those who did not receive the intervention.
 Motivational interviewing has also been found to be effective in treating other disorders, such as eating disorders, depression, and anxiety.
 The strength of motivational interviewing lies in its ability to help people resolve ambivalence and find the motivation they need to change their behavior.

 What are the OARS of motivational interviewing?